Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Conclusions

-On the other hand, moving from fluid to disordered solid, we observe a sort of liquid-liquid smooth crossover from an active fluid phase to a Voronoi fluid phase.
-We have documented this behavior through the low-$q$ behavior of the static structure factor $S(q)$ that signals a change in the local structures of the active fluid by varying $\epsilon$.
-Changing the packing fraction we obtained a phase diagram that counts several phases: the MIPS phase, a Liquid phase, a crystallization region, and a disordered solid state.
+Using the relative strength between excluded volume forces and Vertex forces, we observe that the latter promote uniform configurations so that MIPS reverses into a homogeneous active fluid and eventually to a disordered solid.
+As a general result, Vertex interactions tend to destroy any cluster formation.
+This is a critical feature that might be tested against experiments.
+Moving from fluid to disordered solid by changing as a relevant control parameter the relative weight between short range repulsion and geometrical interaction, we observe a liquid-liquid transition from active fluid to a Voronoi fluid.
+We have documented this behavior through the low-$q$ behavior of $S(q)$ that signals a change in the local structures of the active fluid by varying $\epsilon$.
+Changing the packing fraction $\varphi$ that is the relative surface covered by cell nuclei we documented several phases: the MIPS phase, a liquid phase, a crystallization region, and a disordered solid state.
 The small-$\epsilon$ regime of the phase diagram is consistent with the literature of active matter \cite{digregorio2018full,Paoluzzi2022}.
-From a biological viewpoint, our results suggest modulation of nuclear size/stiffness may work as an additional layer of control to tune the mechanical properties of cell colonies besides the known regulation of the apico-basal polarity and cell-cell adhesion.
+From a biological viewpoint, our results suggest modulation of nuclear size/stiffness i.e., the size $\sigma_0$, and the power $\alpha$ of the repulsive potential, respectively may work as an additional layer of control to tune the mechanical properties of cell colonies besides the known regulation of the apico-basal polarity and cell-cell adhesion.
 Notably, our findings corroborate the recent observations on the effects of nuclear shape/size in modifying the fluidity of cancer cell organoids~\cite{Grosser2021}.
-As a future direction, it might interesting to account for alignment interaction that has been shown to play a crucial role in cell rearrangements \cite{Malinverno17,petrolli2019confinement}.